What is EcoCampus?

 - Evidence that action is being taken to reduce the impact of your activities, products and services

-- Reduce costs in major areas such as resource efficiency
+- Reduce costs in major resource areas such as energy

 - Receive acknowledgement and recognition for your activities undertaken